DanielE-J/Battle-Ship/README.md

 ### Site Owner

-1. I want users to easily select options from the menu
+1. I want users to easily read the instructions
+2. I want users to easily start the game
-2. I want users to have a positive experience whilst playing the game
+3. I want users to have a positive experience whilst playing the game
-3. I want the game to be vissually fun.
+4. I want the game to be vissually fun.

 ## Technical Design